Clicky

 East Indian History: Who are East Indians?

-To support her theory, here is food for thought.
+To support Elsie’s theory, here is food for thought.
 Although the Apostle and Saint Bartholomew is supposed to have been martyred in Armenia for converting the king of Armenia to Christianity, he wasn’t.
 Contemporaries now believe that Bartholomew was in fact martyred along the Konkan coast in Kalyan, India.
+These converts were Syriac Christians and lived in pockets around the North Konkan.

-How did he get to India you ask?
+So how did the Apostle Bartholomew get to India you ask?
 Trade!
 India has been trading with European countries for quite some time now.
 Alexander’s invasion of India in 326 BC opened up the trade routes and the gates of commerce further.
 But even before that, trade between India and other African and Europe existed.

 Even King David and King Solomon traded with India.
 According to 1 Chronicles 29:4, King David had received three thousand talents of the gold of Ophir.
 According to 1 Kings 9:28, Solomon received gold, silver, peacocks, sandalwood, ivory, precious stones and more from Ophir.